-The World Heritage Committee has placed fourteen important historical sites in the Czech Republic on the UNESCO World Heritage List (two new sites were added on 7th of July 2019).
+The World Heritage Committee has placed fourteen important historical sites in Czechia on the UNESCO World Heritage List.
 Thanks to the excellent public transport system it is easy to reach all of these interesting places.

 Landscape for Breeding and Training of Ceremonial Carriage Horses at Kladruby nad Labem